fatlama/backend-challenge/README.md

 - Think hard about naming of functions and variables
 - Code style & file structure is up to you, but make sure it is consistent and easy to understand

+## Checklist for Challenge
+[ ] Build API endpoints for Fat Lama messaging interface [ ] Ensure all code is sufficiently tested
+[ ] Write brief summary on the approach you took and the tools you used (max 500 words)